PrathameshDurgude06/Role-Based-Access-Control-Application/README.md

 User List Table:
 Displays a list of users with options to edit, delete, and view their roles and status.
 Includes search functionality to find users by name or email.

 User Form:
 A form used for adding and editing users, including fields for name, email, role, and status.
 Validates input to ensure all required fields are filled.

 Role and Permissions Management:
 Admins can assign roles to users and define permissions associated with each role.
 Permissions can be customized to allow actions such as read, write, and delete.
-Features to Be Added (Optional Enhancements) Role-Based Authentication:
+Features to Be Added (Optional Enhancements)

+Role-Based Authentication:
 Implement authentication based on user roles for more secure access to certain parts of the application.

 Sorting and Pagination:
 Add sorting functionality for user lists by name, email, or role.
 Implement pagination for better user management in large datasets.

 Backend Integration (Optional):
 Integrate with a backend to persist user and role data, using RESTful APIs for user and role CRUD operations.
-Evaluation Criteria
-Creativity and Design Quality: The design follows modern UI principles and provides an intuitive, user-friendly experience.
-Creative solutions to handling user roles and permissions have been implemented.

 Responsiveness: The application is fully responsive and works well across different screen sizes.